ryblust/euclid/README.md

 > Sorry's Graphics Mathematics Library

 ## Overview
-**Eucild** is a Graphcis Mathematics Libray for the mathematices computation in Computer Graphics
+**Eucild** is a Graphcis Mathematics Libray for the mathematices computation in Computer Graphics requires C++20 supported compiler

 **Features**
 - Strictly differ `Vector`, `Matrix`, `Point` and `Scalar` in the compiler-time